 Soil tends to form layers on top of bedrock.
 These layers of soil are called horizons.
 Just above the bedrock is a layer of unbroken rock.
 There are generally no plant roots here.
 This is called the regolith.

+All of this normally sits on top of a hard layer of solid bedrock.
 The U.S. Department of Agriculture has an amazing interactive map that can help you learn more about your local soil.

 You can grow a surprising amount of food in your own yard.
 Ask me how!